hyperledger/indy-hipe/text/anoncreds-protocol/README.md

 The holder may have a pseudonym at the Verifier, but not necessarily.
 If there is no pseudonym then the Verifier provides the service to users who did not register.
 If the pseudonym *nym*<sub>V</sub> is required, it can be generated from a link secret *m<sub>1</sub>* together with *nym* in a way that *nym* can not be linked to *nym<sub>V</sub>*.
 However, holder is supposed to prove that the credential presented was issued to a pseudonym derived from the same link secret as used to produce *nym<sub>V</sub>*.

-An identity owner also can create a policy address $I$ that is used for managing agent proving authorization.
+An identity owner also can create a policy address **_I_** that is used for managing agent proving authorization.
 The address are tied to credentials issued to holders such that agents cannot use these credentials without authorization.

 ## Generic notation